Chaochao-Lin/ATR-FAS/README.md

 ATR-FAS is  an attack type robust face anti-spoofing framework under light flash.
 The architecture is as follows.
 ![fig2](https://github.com/Chaochao-Lin/ATR-FAS/blob/main/imgs/fig2.png)

-The code will be organized and uploaded later.
+The code will be reviewed and uploaded later.